OS-EDA/Course/Chapter_03_Verilog/c03_training_advanced.md

 Start using the tool ```yosys```.
 You can get a basic help list with ```yosys --help```.
 And for the commands it is ```yosys --help <command>```

-- Learn how to synthesize a Verilog file
+- Learn how to synthesize a Verilog file to a JSOn netlist.
-- Learn how to write the result to a new file
+- Learn to save the JSON netlist to a file

-- What is the result?
-- How to change the format of the result with yosys?
+**Tip:** Use ChatGPT or a search engine to get information about how to use yosys.

-##### Task: Schematic and Netlist
+##### Task: Netlist

 Generate

-- Schematic graphic file
 - JSON Netlist

 from the LFSR Verilog code

-### yosys file

-##### Task: Create a yosys config file .ys

-- Create a new and empty lfsr.ys file inside your lfsr directory, next to the Verilog file
-- Modify and use the lfsr.ys with yosys to generate the schenatic and the JSON netlist of the LFSR in one go.
+- Open the JSON netlist.
+Can you read it?